-Different theories of reading instruction are the focus for this course.
-Special emphasis is on children's literature and its role in successful reading programs.
-Other topics include the reading process, principles of reading instruction, and emergent literacy.
+Different theories of reading instruction will be the focus for this course.
+Special emphasis will be on children's literature and its role in successful reading programs.
+Other topics include: reading process, principles of reading instruction, and emergent literacy.
 IRA standards and Georgia Performance Standards provide a basis for lesson plans and field experiences in local schools.